 For more information about Saliha’s work, visit Saliha’s website.

-Mark Greene is an Emmy Winning Animator, Author, Speaker, Parent and Senior Editor at The Good Men Project.
-Mark’s articles on men’s issues have been shared half a million times on social media with 20 million page views.
-He has written and spoken about men’s issues at Salon, Shriver Report, Huffington Post, HLN, and the New York Times.
-A collection of Mark’s articles on modern masculinity have been published in his book titled Remaking Manhood.
-Remaking Manhood, is available on Amazon.
+Mark’s articles on masculinity have been shared half a million times on social media with 20 million page views.
+He has written and spoken about men’s issues at Salon, Shriver Report, Huffington Post, HLN, BBC, and the New York Times.